-- A resource-rich learning environment.
-As a member of the Partners HealthCare System, the MGH Institute draws on a rich diversity of teaching and clinical resources, such as Massachusetts General Hospital and Brigham & Women's Hospital, to provide you access to some of the best practitioners, researchers, and facilities in the region. - A flexible program of study.
+• A resource-rich learning environment.
+As a member of the Partners HealthCare System, the MGH Institute draws on a rich diversity of teaching and clinical resources, such as Massachusetts General Hospital and Brigham & Women's Hospital, to provide you access to some of the best practitioners, researchers, and facilities in the region.

+- A flexible program of study.
 To promote work/life balance for busy nursing professionals, the MGH Institute offers the option of full or part-time study, a mix of online and classroom instruction, and course schedules designed to accommodate the demands of career and family. - Nationally recognized faculty.
 As an MGH Institute student, you are taught and mentored by educators who are actively engaged in practice, scholarship, or research, and are acknowledged experts in a variety of specializations. - Unique electives.
-In addition to completing the core curriculum, you can choose from an array of elective courses in such areas as advanced clinical practice for nurse practitioners or clinical nurse specialists, teaching, international global health, clinical investigation, informatics, and nursing administration. - Exceptional practice opportunities.
-In addition to options at MGH and Brigham & Women's, you have the chance to work and learn in more than 600 of the country's finest acute care and community-based facilities, including Spaulding Rehabilitation Hospital Network, and Newton-Wellesley Hospital, as well as regional health providers, such as Cambridge Health Alliance, Lahey Clinic Medical Center, and UMass Memorial Health Care. - Real-world experience.
+In addition to completing the core curriculum, you can choose from an array of elective courses in such areas as advanced clinical practice for nurse practitioners or clinical nurse specialists, teaching, global health, clinical investigation, informatics, and nursing administration. - Exceptional practice opportunities.
+In addition to options at Partners HealthCare facilities, the program has access to more than 600 clinical sites, including Spaulding Rehabilitation Hospital Network, and Newton-Wellesley Hospital, as well as regional health providers, such as Cambridge Health Alliance, Lahey Clinic Medical Center, and UMass Memorial Health Care. - Real-world experience.
 In the residency phase of the DNP program, you will have the opportunity to apply your advanced interdisciplinary training by developing an independent capstone project that addresses a real clinical problem.